 Here is the overview of the steps that need to be followed:

 1) create company keys & certificate

 3) sign the CSR (or have it signed by a trusted CA)

 4) save your keys and the certificate in the jks keystore

 - create a keypair

-keytool -genkey -keyalg RSA -alias alternatekey -keypass bbbbbb -validity 360 -keysize 1024 -dname "cn=alternateCompanyCA, c=US" -keystore alternate.jks
+keytool -genkey -keyalg RSA - alternatekey -keypass bbbbbb -validity 360 -keysize 1024 -dname "cn=alternateCompanyCA, c=US" -keystore alternate.jks

 - create a certificate signing request (CSR)